 Today, the smart lock manufacturer August launched a new hardware series headlined by Smart Lock Pro.
 It is a Homekit-compatible retrofit device, packing the new “DoorSense” technology.
 This new technology makes users aware when their doors are left open.
-The company also launched another device with more affordability and a new version of Doorbell Cam.
+The company also launched another device with more affordability and a new version of the Doorbell Cam.

 New Tech by August

-The Smart Lock, priced at $149, is available since today on August.com, along with the Smart Lock Pro.
+The Smart Lock, priced at $149, is available today on August.com, along with the Smart Lock Pro.

 HomeKit supports cameras as well, but the company did not integrate the technology into the Doorbell Cam Pro.
 The latter device will be revealed on October 10 and will be priced at $199.